Tim Dunn, M.A., President, GLE, Inc. DBA Earth Nurture

 Please e-mail Tim Dunn for any inquiries, including documentation of any claim made on this website.
 We have extensive documentation of third party testing of the biodegradability, acceptability for food contact, and environmental harmlessness of our products.

 A very large and highly technical study about the environmental benefits of conventional plastic garbage bags versus bioplastic garbage bags (PLA, aka corn-plastic,) bags has just been released.
 Conventional plastic was found to be more environmentally friendly in all categories, including non-renewable energy use, global warming impact, and pollution.
-(The study is no longer on line.)
-Click here for an overview of the subject.

 Bagasse (sugar cane) residue is a compostable product made out of an agricultural byproduct.
 So far, so good.
 Is it suitable for making plates, lunch trays, bowls, and other food service ware out of?
 This chef puts it to the test.